CPI Inflation Calculator – Consumer Price Index

 You can use this calculator to compute the yearly inflation rate, but you can also estimate the cumulative inflation rate for any arbitrary interval from 1913 to today.
 Besides, you can learn the average yearly inflation rate (by applying the compound annual growth rate formula – see CAGR calculator) in the chosen range.

-The first step is to fix the interval by setting two dates: the reference year, which represents the year from the computation is applied, and the target year, which is the last year taken into account.
+The first step is to fix the interval by setting two dates: the base year, which represents the year on which the computation is based, and the target year, which is the last year taken into account.

 For example, if you are curious about what was the cumulative CPI inflation rate for the hundred years between 1918 and 2018, you need to set the years accordingly: